Medication Search: Tibella

 Cholesterol: This medication may affect levels of cholesterol and triglycerides.
 If you have high blood cholesterol levels, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Dementia: Women over age 65 receiving combined estrogen and progestin replacement therapy may be at increased risk of developing dementia (loss of memory and intellectual function).
+Dementia: People over age 65 receiving combined estrogen and progestin replacement therapy may be at increased risk of developing dementia (loss of memory and intellectual function).
 If you are over 65, talk to your doctor about whether you should be tested for dementia.

 Diabetes: Tibolone may cause an increase in blood sugar levels (may cause a loss of blood glucose control) and glucose tolerance may change.
 People with diabetes may find it necessary to monitor their blood sugar more frequently while using this medication.

-Endometrial cancer: Medications causing estrogen-like effects increase the risk of cancer of the endometrium (lining of the uterus) for women who have had menopause.
+Endometrial cancer: Medications causing estrogen-like effects increase the risk of cancer of the endometrium (lining of the uterus) for people who have had menopause.
 Breakthrough bleeding or spotting may occur during the first 6 months of taking tibolone, however if any unusual vaginal bleeding continues or occurs after this time, it is important to contact your doctor immediately, to rule out endometrial cancer.

 Fibroids: This medication may worsen fibroids by causing sudden enlargement, pain, or tenderness.
 If you notice these effects, contact your doctor.